DevonDeRaad/DevonDeRaad.github.io/_pages/research/speciation.md

 layout: single
 classes: wide
 permalink: /research/speciation/
-title: "How are tension zones maintained in nature and what are their evolutionary outcomes?"
+title: "Why do species typically remain distinct when hybridization is so common across the tree of life?"
 ---

-In studying non-model birds, "tension zones" are a repeated phenomenon cropping up across the globe.
-Tension zones are narrow areas (narrower than expected under neutral diffusion) of secondary contact and hybridization between lineages.
-The geographically restricted nature of these zones suggests that they are held in place by unseen evolutionary forces (i.e., held in tension).
-Parsing the specific forces holding any single tension zone in place is a challenging endeavor, but diligent and careful study across tension zones continues to reveal new insights into the broadly repeatable evolutionary mechanisms that generate this repeatedly observed phenomenon.
+Evolutionary biologists now largely agree that hybridization is an important and widespread evolutionary force that plays a key role in patterns of diversification at a global scale.
+Yet, most organisms we observe each day are easily identifiable to a single species, and are not "hybrids" in the colloquial sense.
+This contradiction is explained by the barriers to hybridization that prevent closely related species from collapsing back into a single panmictic population.
+Therefore, these barriers are crucially important for maintaining locally adapted alleles and phenotypes in populations across the globe.
+Yet, we still have very few if any examples of naturally hybridizing taxa in which we fully understand the genetic, phenotypic, behavioral, and ecological barriers preventing lineage collapse.
+My work is focused on developing that understanding in a few key groups.

-## Revealing the dynamics of a classic avian tension zone
+## Revealing the dynamics of a classic avian tension zone in the Mexican highlands
 - open access link to the manuscript: [Hybrid zone or hybrid lineage: a genomic reevaluation of Sibley’s classic species conundrum in Pipilo towhees](https://academic.oup.com/evolut/article/77/3/852/6964374).
 One avian tension zone that I have studied in depth is between two towhee species (genus *Pipilo*) that come into contact across the transvolcanic belt in central Mexico.